howard-tzw/vue-select/docs/docs/guide/css.md

 default, the transition name is `vs__fade`.
 There's a couple ways to override or change this transition.

+### Transition
-1. Use the `transition` prop.
+Use the `transition` prop.
 Applying this prop will change the name of the animation classes and negate the default CSS.
 If you want to remove it entirely, you can set it to an empty string.

 ```html
 <v-select transition="" />
 ```

+### Override

-2. You can also override the default CSS for the `vs__fade` transition.
+You can also override the default CSS for the `vs__fade` transition.
 Again, if you wanted to eliminate the transition entirely:

 ```css
 .vs__fade-enter-active,